-The linker is loaded into memory and displays a series of nine prompts, one at a time, to which you must enter the requested responses.
-Detailed descriptions of the responses that you can enter to the prompts are discussed in this chapter in the section called "Command prompts."
+The linker is loaded into memory and displays a series of four prompts, one at a time, to which you must enter the requested responses.
+(Detailed descriptions of the responses that you can make to the prompts are discussed in this chapter in the section called "Command Prompts.")

-If you enter an erroneous response, such as the wrong filespec or an incorrectly spelled filespec, you must press Ctrl-Break to exit LINK, then you must restart LINK.
-If the error has been typed but not entered, you may delete the erroneous characters, for that line only.
+If you enter an erroneous response, such as an incorrectly spelled file specification, you must press Ctrl-Break to exit LINK, then restart LINK.
+If the response in error has been typed but you haven't pressed Enter yet, you may delete the erroneous characters (on that line only).

-An example of a Linker session, using the console response option, is provided in this chapter in the section called "Example Linker Session."
+An example of a linker session using the console response option is provided in this chapter in the section called "Example Linker Session."
+As soon as you have entered the last filename, the linker begins to run.
+If the linker finds any errors, it displays the errors on the screen as well as in the listing file.